-Royal Reporter Openly Says Prince Harry And Meghan Markle Give The Media ‘Not Always Accurate’ Information
+Royal Reporter Openly Says Prince Harry And Meghan Markle Give The Media 'Not Always Accurate' Information

 "But even when they do [respond], it's not always accurate," he added.

-The comments come amid a major controversy surrounding changes made to the duke and duchess’s son Archie’s birth certificate.
-A month after Archie was born, both parents’ names were amended on the birth certificate.
-Harry’s was changed to include the world “prince” in his title.
-Meghan’s was changed so that her two first names were removed so was she listed as “Her Royal Highness The Duchess of Sussex.”
+The comments come amid a major controversy surrounding changes made to the duke and duchess' son Archie's birth certificate.
+A month after Archie was born, both parents' names were amended on the document.
+Harry's was changed to include the word "Prince" in his title.
+Meghan's was changed so that her two first names were removed and she was listed as "Her Royal Highness The Duchess of Sussex."

 Meghan and Harry's team made the first public remarks about the change, claiming that the Palace had "dictated" the amendment.
 However, aides at Buckingham Palace denied the claims in an extraordinary rebuke, as was previously covered by The Inquisitr.

-This is not the first time that the Santa Barbara based couple have been hit with allegations of untruthfulness, with some even noted in court records.
+This is not the first time that the Santa Barbara-based couple have been hit with allegations of untruthfulness, with some even noted in court records.
 For example, the duchess had a number of inconsistencies in her sworn statements in a lawsuit against Associated Papers Limited concerning a letter written to her father.

 That said, supporters of Harry and Meghan have argued that the media is the untruthful party.
-For example, the pair recently won a lawsuit against The Daily Mail which accused Harry of turning his back on the military.
-Harry’s legal team argued that the prince had keep in touch in a private capacity and won both a retraction and an apology from the newspaper, as covered by The Guardian.
+For example, the pair recently won a lawsuit against the Daily Mail which accused Harry of turning his back on the military.
+Harry's legal team argued that the prince had kept in touch in a private capacity and won both a retraction and an apology from the newspaper, as covered by The Guardian.